Capyvara13/Camus/README.md

 ## About

 Camus is an application that aims to spread the ideas and context of music from different cultures to the world.
-The system is programmed with a mix of English (with support from google translator, may contains error) and Portuguese, but Brazilian Portuguese is the main language of the page.
+The system is programmed in English (with support from google translator, may contains error), but Brazilian Portuguese is the main language of the client page.

 Languages ​​used:
 - HTML;
 - CSS;
-- JavaScript
+- JavaScript.

 Imports and frameworks:
-- Google fonts
+- Google fonts;